RXNT/json-rules-engine-simplified/README.md

 }]
 ```

-Rules engine will go through all the elements in the array and trigger `require` if `any` of the elements meet the criteria
+Rules engine will go through all the elements in the array and trigger `require` if `any` of the elements meet the criteria.

-## Support

-If you are having issues, please let us know.
-We have a mailing list located at: ...

 ## License